breatheco-de/apiv2/README.md

 # BreatheCode API

+## Testing inside Docker (recomended)

+1. Check which dependencies you need install in you operating system `pipenv run doctor`.
+2. Instal [docker desktop](https://www.docker.com/products/docker-desktop) in you use Windows else find a guide to install Docker and Docker Compose in your linux distribution `uname -a`.
+3. Generate the BreatheCode Shell image with `pipenv run docker_build_shell`.
+4. Run BreatheCode Shell with `docker-compose run bc-shell`
+5. Run `pipenv run test` or `pipenv run cov`.

 ## Setup & Installation with Docker (recomended)

 1. Check which dependencies you need install in you operating system `pipenv run doctor`.